Best Scenic Viewpoints in San Francisco

 de Young Museum Observation Tower (free)

-Located in the heart of Golden Gate Park, the Hamon Observation Tower at the de Young Museum has a view that stretches across the park toward the Pacific Ocean on one side and the downtown skyline on the other.
+Located in the heart of Golden Gate Park, the Hamon Observation Tower at the de Young Museum has a view across the park toward the Pacific Ocean on one side and the downtown skyline on the other.

-Nope, you don’t need a museum ticket to enter, though the museum is fabulous if you decide want a dose of culture.
+Nope, you don’t need a museum ticket to enter, though the museum is fabulous if you want a dose of culture.

 📍Spend a day in Golden Gate Park visiting other places like the Japanese Tea Garden, the Conservatory of Flowers, a free outdoor concert at the Bandshell, and the California Academy of Sciences.